metabolomics-us/mona-ng-libraries/projects/ng-mass-spec-plotter/README.md

 ```

 Additional optional attributes include:
-* `miniPlot`: Creates a small, square, unlabeled figure for previews.
+* `miniPlot`: Boolean.
+Creates a small, square, unlabeled figure for previews.
-* `pmzMin`: Sets the minimum x-axis limit.
+* `pmzMin`: Number.
+Sets the minimum x-axis limit.
 If undefined, the x-axis minimum is set to 0.
-* `pmzMax`: Sets the maximum x-axis limit.
+* `pmzMax`: Number.
+Sets the maximum x-axis limit.
 If undefined, the x-axis maximum is set to 1.05 times the peak with the largest m/z value.
-* `truncate`: Sets the number label of each peak to four decimal places.
+* `truncate`: Boolean.
+Sets the number label of each peak to four decimal places.
-* `normalize`: numerical value to which to normalize spectra.
+* `normalize`: Number.
+Value to which to normalize spectra.
+* `sciY`: Boolean.
+Sets the y-axis ticks to scientific notation.

 Additional events
 * `(selection)`: When a user clicks and drags on the chart, an object with min/max x- and y-axis values of the zoomed-in section will emit.